TechCavern/WaveTact/README.md

 - 10 - Channel Operator (Access to all commands below Admin on a specific channel)
 - 7 - Channel Half-Operator (Access to all commands below Operator on a specific channel)
 - 5 - Channel Trusted (Access to all commands below Half-Operator on a specific channel)
+- 1 - Registered Access.
+Everyone has it (Access to all commands below Trusted on a specific channel).
 - 0 - Default Access.
-Everyone has it (Access to all commands below Trusted on a specific channel).
+Everyone has it (Access to all commands below Registered on a specific channel).
 - -1 - Ignored (Access to no commands)
 - -2 - Ignored Completely